 I got my period at 9 years old, and I imagine I’ll have it until I’m, say 55.
 And I’ll have roughly 598 periods in that time!
 Phew!
 You’re meant to change a tampon or towel every few hours, right?
 We’ll guess every 6 hours here for example, that’s 4 a day.
 And if you bleed for around, say 4 days, that’s 24 tampons or towels a period, or a grand total of 14352 over my menstruating lifetime.
 A lot of waste that sits in landfill just from little old me!

-Washable sanitary towels are kinda like those washable nappies you can get, and that were really popular before disposable ones came in.
+Washable sanitary towels are kinda like those washable nappies you can get, which were really popular before disposable ones came in.
 You use them, wash them, and use them again.
 So no throwing them away, but some more effort involved.
 A washable sanitary towel is one you can use again and again – it’s very hygienic and good for the environment, too.

 The awesome thing about reusable sanitary towels is that they come on all shapes and colours and in a variety of sizes too.
 A few sites where you can find them are: